 Individual tipping is not common in Japan (not even to waitresses, taxi drivers, or bellboys).
 Rather, in lieu of tipping, a 10 to 15 percent service charge is added to bills.
 Many times when a tip is offered, it will be returned.

-Shoes are never worn inside private homes or ryokans.
+Shoes are never worn inside private homes and some ryokans.
 Some restaurants, temples, and shrines also require patrons to remove shoes.
 Shoes will normally be taken off where a step-up is provided.
-When entering many temples, you may be requested to remove your shoes.
 The shoes should remain on the concrete, and you should only step on the wooden platforms provided with your socks or bare feet.
 Stepping on the concrete with your socks will track dirt inside.
 Typically there will be a place provided to store your shoes.

 Slippers are provided in most ryokans, but even these should be removed for walking on tatami (straw mats), so travelers should be sure to pack warm socks in winter.
 In establishments that do not allow shoes special restroom slippers are provided.
 These slippers are to remain in the restroom, and not to be worn anywhere else in the establishment.

 One of the most enduring Western notions about Japan is that of Japanese courtesy and rigid social etiquette.
 However, with a little sensitivity, there is almost no chance of offending anyone, and the visitor to Japan should rest easy in the knowledge that the Japanese are very forgiving when it comes to the little slip-ups of foreign visitors.
-However, here are a few extra items that can only help in your travels through Japan:
+However, here are a few things to remember during your travels through Japan: